-How much do you think losing 83 kg would change someone’s life?
+How much do you think losing 13st would change someone’s life?
 In Sarah’s case, absolutely everything changed.

-Sarah joined the CSIRO Total Wellbeing Diet morbidly obese at 158 kg and suffering from all the pains, physical, mental and social, that come with being overweight.
-With hard work and a discipline it’s hard to imagine she steadily lost weight for 2 years until she hit her goal of 75 kg*.
+Sarah joined the CSIRO Total Wellbeing Diet morbidly obese at 25st and suffering from all the pains, physical, mental and social, that come with being overweight.
+With hard work and an iron discipline she steadily lost weight for 2 years until she hit her goal of 12st*.

 *Individual results may vary

 At her heaviest Sarah suffered from crippling headaches and pretty much lived on headache tablets.
 Today she can't remember the last time she had a headache.